lukehenderson1996/pythonNotes/readme.txt

 logger
-    cannot accept None as input data for csv file, maybe other datatypes cannot accept 'bytes' datatype
+    cannot accept None as input data for csv file, maybe other datatypes cannot accept 'bytes' datatype gui
+    cannot handle main thread using input(), or ut.pause() queue consumer needs to be updated to first in first out

 to do:
 general: